Knowing how to appreciate someone.

 There are five main languages or ways to show someone you appreciate them.
 That is:

 - By spending time with them; going for coffee, dinner, team buildings

 - By doing something nice for them, which requires time and doing; crafting, cooking, offer to help out with a task/project

 - By offering them gifts; flowers, gadgets, vouchers

 - By using words to express this appreciation; writing little notes, emails, letters

-- By physically showing it; handshake, shoulder pads, hugs
+- By physically showing it; a handshake, shoulder pads, hugs

 Do you know how to express appreciation towards those in your immediate environment?
 How about your team and collaborators?

 If you haven’t figured this out, get ready, set and go.
-This can really boost up your connection and communication.
+This can boost up your connection and communication.

-One very simple way to discover what they love and how they want to be appreciates is by asking them to come up with a gift for a colleague’s birthday or a special day.
+One straightforward way to discover what they love and how they want to be appreciated is by asking them to come up with a gift for a colleague’s birthday or a special day.
 Most of the time, the gift they would love to offer this person is a similar one they would love to receive back.
 Or at least in the same category of ways to show appreciation.

-Then another colleague offers to write a special note along with this box, it is very likely that they like receiving words of appreciation every now and then to feel like they belong.
+Then another colleague offers to write a special note along with this box; they likely like receiving words of appreciation now and then to feel like they belong.

 If you get the right gift to a birthday colleague, you will score points as a team, maybe even as an individual if the doing was your idea.
 People love to be appreciated for the work they do, for knowing how they make your life more enjoyable and a team better off.

 Imagine if a person loves 1on1 time, but instead, you buy them a perfume.
 It is not different than giving someone chocolate with nuts when they are allergic.
 Okay, maybe that is a bit too extreme, but you get my point.
 It is more likely to hurt your connection and communication than spark it and enrich it.